-The NDP supports policies to protect biodiversity set out in Herefordshire Local Plan Core Strategy through Policy PTS3 which cross-refers to HCS policy LD2.
+The NDP supports policies to protect biodiversity and geodiversity set out in Herefordshire Local Plan Core Strategy through Policy AYEnv2 consistent with but not duplicating HCS policy LD2, providing greater detail about the relevant assets within the parish.
+The NDP also contains significant information about the parish's natural environment, including within Schedule 1 and Appendix 2.
 No site allocations are advanced that would conflict with policies to protect the designated wildlife or geological sites in the Parish.

-Policies PTS3 and PTS8 protect important natural habitats and features and wildlife features seeking no net-loss in biodiversity.
-Policy PTS8 requires landscape schemes as an integral part of site development which should also protect trees and hedgerows.
+Policy AYEnv2 protects important natural habitats and features and wildlife features.
+Policy AYS1 seeks mitigation and compensation for the loss of any features contributing to sustainable development and through this would be seeking no net-loss in biodiversity.
+Policy AYEnv1 requires landscape schemes as an integral part of site development which should also protect trees and hedgerows and seeking enhancements including to biodiversity.

 There is no Nature Improvement Area within the Parish (NPPF 17), nor any Special Area of Conservation (SAC) (NPPF para 119).
-However, The River Wye SAC sits to the east of the Parish and the Wells Brook that passes through the Parish flows into that river.
+However, The River Lugg flows through the Parish, is an SSSI and becomes part of the River Wye SAC just to the south of Plan for biodiversity at the landscape scale (NPPF para 117, bullet 1).